BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/08-Change-Model.md

 mm-start-mmojo-server.sh background
 ```

-Notice that `background` paramter.
+Notice that `background` parameter.
 It can be anything.
 That tells Mmojo Server to run quietly as a background proess.
 If you'd like to see its startup and operational output, which can be helpful for tracking down problems, omit the parameter.

 ---
 ### Connect and Verify